 You are awarded a $1,000 unsubsidized Stafford loan for one semester

 - $990 is your net loan amount that will disburse to your student account (gross amount minus the origination fee)

-To decrease or cancel your loan, log into eLion and select "Loan Decrease."
+To decrease or cancel your loan, log into eLion and select "Loan Decrease" from the "Financial" menu.
 If you are a new student, this option will be available after your Penn State Access Account is activated during the New Student Orientation or at a Penn State Access Account Signature Station.

 If you are a graduating senior and only attending one semester, your Stafford loans may be prorated based on the number of credits for which you are enrolled.
 This means that you may not be eligible to receive your maximum annual loan limit.

 Loan proration applies only to undergraduate students; it does not apply to graduate or professional students.